COVID-19 Vaccine Moderna Description

 March 4, 2021 - South Korea-based GC Pharma announced that it would support Moderna and the Republic of Korea's government to distribute 40 million doses of COVID-19 Vaccine Moderna.
 The Korea Diseases Control and Prevention Agency previously announced that it would import 40 million doses of COVID-19 Vaccine Moderna in Korea from the second quarter of 2021.
 Under the terms of its agreement with Moderna, GC pharma is responsible for local regulatory activities, and under the terms of its agreement with the Korean government, GC Pharma, with the support of the Korean government authorities, is responsible for distribution activities in South Korea.

-February 24, 2021 - Moderna, Inc. announced it is making new capital investments to increase capacity at its owned and partnered manufacturing facilities, which it expects will increase global 2022 capacity to approximately 1.4 billion doses of COVID-19 vaccine, assuming a 100 μg dose.
+February 24, 2021 - Moderna, Inc. announced it is making new capital investments to increase capacity at its owned and partnered manufacturing facilities.
+It expects to increase global 2022 capacity to approximately 1.4 billion doses of the COVID-19 vaccine, assuming a 100 μg dose.
 The investments will enable additional production of the current Moderna COVID-19 Vaccine and provide flexibility in addressing potential vaccine boosters that may need to address emerging variants of SARS-CoV-2.
-Given a six- to a nine-month timeframe to add capacity and an additional timeframe to permit regulatory validation and ramp-up, it is estimated that up to 12 months may be necessary before the additional production is available.

 February 24, 2021 - Moderna, Inc. announced that it has completed manufacturing clinical trial material for its variant-specific vaccine candidate, mRNA-1273.351, against the SARS-CoV-2 variant known as B.1.351.
 The company has shipped doses to the National Institutes of Health for a Phase 1 clinical trial led and funded by the NIH’s National Institute of Allergy and Infectious Diseases.
 The Company also provided an update on its strategy for addressing SARS-CoV-2 variants of concern, such as a variant-specific booster candidate, mRNA-1273.351, based on the B.1.351 variant first identified in the Republic of South Africa, at the 50 µg dose level and lower; a multivalent booster candidate, mRNA-1273.211, which combines mRNA-1273, Moderna’s authorized vaccine against ancestral strains, and mRNA-1273.351 in a single vaccine at the 50 µg dose level and lower; and the third dose of mRNA-1273, the Moderna COVID-19 Vaccine, as a booster at the 50 µg dose level.
 The Company has already begun dosing this cohort with the booster shot.